oli-lang/oli/README.md

 Visit the [Oli site][oli-site] for more information

-> **Draft Oli language specification is under active discussion process**

 <table>
 <tr>
-  <td><b>Language version</b></td><td>0.1</td>
+  <td><b>Specification</b></td><td>v0.1</td>
 </tr>
 <tr>
-  <td><b>Stage</b>/td><td>Draft (under discussion)</td>
+  <td><b>Stage</b></td><td>Draft (under discussion)</td>
 </tr>
 </table>

 ## About

-Oli aims to be a confortable minimal language for general purposes which provides a mix of features from common markup languages and some basic features from programming languages
+**Oli** aims to be a confortable minimal declarative language for general purposes which provides a mix of features from common markup languages and basic features from programming languages

-It has a beutiful, elegant and clean syntax with unobstructive grammar, that allows to use it for multiple purposes, like creating your own DSL.
+It has a beutiful, elegant and clean syntax with unobstructive grammar, that allows to use it for multiple purposes.
 It was designed to be mainly consumed by humans

-## Language Documentation
+## Documentation

-You can see the existent draft version language specification [here][oli-docs]
+You can review the current language draft specification [here][oli-docs]

-Language features, sintax and future enhancements are begin discussed on [Github][oli-discussion]
+Language features, syntax and future enhancements are actively begin discussed on [Github][oli-discussion]

 ## Implementations

-- [JavaScript][implementation-javascript] (node.js and the browser)
+- [JavaScript][implementation-javascript] (node.js and browsers)
 - [Java][implementation-java] (in progress)

 ## Contributing

 Oli is a community-driven project.
-The language specification is under active debate and enhancement process.
+The language specification is unclosed and under active enhancement process.
-It's open for everyone to discuss, you're welcome!
+It's open for everyone to discuss!

 How can I contribute?